Nicki Minaj father killed: Arrest made in death of rapper's father in hit-and-run

-MINEOLA, New York -- Police say the alleged hit-and-run driver who fatally struck rapper Nicki Minaj's father in New York last week surrendered to police Wednesday morning.

-Charles Polevich, 70, of Guam, who also lives in Mineola on Long Island, will be charged with leaving the scene of an accident with a fatality and tampering with evidence.
+Charles Polevich, 70, of Guam, who also lives in Mineola on Long Island, was charged with leaving the scene of an accident with a fatality and tampering with evidence.

 He does not have a criminal history or "any driving license history."